manezaf8/task-management-docker/README.md

 - To stop the containers
   - press ctrl-c
   - then run `docker compose down`
+- When the containers are up open `phpmyadmin` go to `ekomi` database and add tables from `Database.sql` then run the website.
 ## Database Connection
 - Connect to the MySQL database with the following credentials: